dkfz-b060/gb_code/README.md

 Hello!
 Welcome to the code repository for our paper.

-If you've seen the paper, or looked at our GEO accession, you'll realise there's a *lot* of data/analysis - please ask us if you have any issues with, want to discuss, or need help troubleshooting the code.
+If you've seen the paper, or looked at our GEO/EGA accessions, you'll realise there's a *lot* of data/analysis - please ask us if you have any issues with, want to discuss, or need help troubleshooting the code.

 * WGBS, RNAseq data processing; methylation analysis (PMD/LMR/DMV feature calling, basic statistics, etc. as in Figs 1-2) was handled by Zuguang Gu [email: z.gu [AT] dkfz-heidelberg.de]
 * ChIPseq data processing; tumour/cell line ChromHMM, tumour CRC analysis (as in Fig 3) was done by Carl Hermann [email: carl.herrmann [AT] bioquant.uni-heidelberg.de ] and Qi Wang